 - Bring the contents to the boil, reduce the heat and simmer gently for 20 minutes or until the butternut is soft.

-- Blend the soup with a hand-held blender or in a food processor.
+- Blend the soup with a hand-held blender or in a jug blender.

 - Add the cream, season to taste and serve in four bowls and sprinkle with the herbs.